RosterElf Logo

 By downloading, you agree to our template disclaimer

-Why every business needs a personal leave policy
+Why your business needs a personal leave policy

-Personal/carer's leave (often called sick leave) is a minimum entitlement under the National Employment Standards.
-Full-time and part-time employees accrue 10 days per year, and can use it when they're unwell or need to care for immediate family or household members.
+Paid personal/carer’s leave — often called sick leave — is a minimum entitlement under the National Employment Standards (NES).
+Full-time and part-time employees accrue 10 days a year (pro-rata for part-timers), and can use it when they’re genuinely unfit for work through illness or injury, or to care for an immediate family or household member who is ill, injured or affected by an unexpected emergency.

 NES entitlements

-How employees can access leave for personal illness or injury.
+How employees access paid leave when they're unfit for work through illness or injury.

-Leave to care for immediate family or household members.
+Leave to care for an ill, injured or affected immediate family or household member.

 Evidence requirements